 "Packed with twists, turns, and a whole lotta love, The Sky Blues tugged at my gay-from-the-Midwest heartstrings.
 Ready for more from Robbie!"

 – Tyler Oakley, author of the New York Times bestseller Binge

 "The Sky Blues is the first book I’ve read that so fully encapsulates the dynamics of growing up queer during adolescence, without falling into the usual dramatic tropes - it’s a perfect snapshot.
-This story is so pure and filled with hope that I never wanted it to end.
-It almost made me want to relive high school.
-Robbie Couch was able to successfully provide a beautiful, positive and healthy guide for growing up queer and how to work through what that means.
-This book will help them navigate life’s challenges, while teaching them how to celebrate their wonderful differences."
+This story is so pure and filled with hope that I never wanted it to end."

 – Kevin McHale, actor ("Glee")

 "This story is filled with shadows and light, struggles and wins, and with characters we can all relate to."